 - Paint a wall or two.
 Painting interior timber beams can feel like a sacrilege, but it's not.
-There are a lot of ways to use paint so it adds character to your cabin.
+There are a lot of ways to use paint for wood ceiling ideas so it adds character to your cabin.
 For example, if you own a chalet-style cabin with a pitched interior roof, you can paint the walls below the roofline to preserve the wood tones while adding a modern element.
 Or, in a bedroom, paint only the wall behind the bed for an accent wall idea that creates a focal point.
 Even giving an old brick fireplace a coat of black or white paint can make it feel more modern.

 - Add in modern furnishings.
 Vintage decor is a natural fit for cabins, but if you use only vintage, you'll run the risk of an older cabin looking like a time capsule.
 Instead, choose new furniture with clean lines, and pepper in vintage pieces as accents, and a way to tie together new style and old.

 Kaitlin Madden Armon is a writer and editor covering all things home.
 Her work has appeared in Real Homes, Architectural Digest, Martha Stewart Living, Refinery29, Modern Luxury Interiors, Wayfair, The Design Network, and lots more.
 She graduated from Northeastern University with a degree in journalism and currently lives in Connecticut with her husband, three kids, and black lab.